scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 For simplicity, the above example code doesn't handle the exceptions that the APIs may throw.
 For details about handling exceptions, see [How to handle exceptions](#handle-exceptions).

-As previously mentioned, for `commit()`, if any of the coordinator or participant processes succeed in committing the transaction, you can consider the transaction as committed.
+As previously mentioned, for `commit()`, if any of the Coordinator or participant processes succeed in committing the transaction, you can consider the transaction as committed.
 Also, for better performance, you can execute `prepare()`, `validate()`, and `commit()` in parallel, respectively.

 ### Resume a transaction